Caregiver Burnout: When Caregivers Need a Break

 Conclusion

 This information has given you some ideas for carving out time for yourself.
-Adjust your calendar and get out of the house—exercise, enjoy your hobbies, meet a friend, have coffee, take a walk, or eat.
+Adjust your calendar and leave the house—exercise, enjoy your hobbies, meet a friend, have coffee, take a walk, or eat.
 Take a vacation or attend an event or family gathering.

 FAQ